dewitt/a-simple-plan/README.md

 ## Deployment with Cloudflare Pages

-To deploy your `dewitt-plan` content using Cloudflare Pages, follow these steps:
+To deploy your `my-plan-repo` content using Cloudflare Pages, follow these steps:

 1.  **Make `a-simple-plan` (this repository) Public**: Cloudflare Pages needs to access the builder to run the build command.
 Go to your GitHub repository settings for `a-simple-plan` and ensure its visibility is set to `Public`.

-2.  **Connect `dewitt-plan` to Cloudflare Pages**: In your Cloudflare Dashboard, go to "Pages" and connect your `dewitt-plan` GitHub repository as a new project.
+2.  **Connect `my-plan-repo` to Cloudflare Pages**: In your Cloudflare Dashboard, go to "Pages" and connect your `my-plan-repo` GitHub repository as a new project.

-3.  **Configure Build Settings**: In the Cloudflare Pages project settings for `dewitt-plan` (under "Settings" -> "Build & deployments"), update the following:
+3.  **Configure Build Settings**: In the Cloudflare Pages project settings for `my-plan-repo` (under "Settings" -> "Build & deployments"), update the following:
     *   **Build command**:
         ```bash
         git clone https://github.com/dewitt/a-simple-plan.git ../builder && cd ../builder && go install ./cmd/plan && cd $CF_PAGES_REPO_PATH && ~/go/bin/plan build